"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

-They remind me of who I was.
-How I have better my writing skills.
+They remind me of who I was, and how I have better my writing skills.

 And it gives me hope that each blog post I published can better my previous standard.
-Sure, if I continue to learn, practice, remain focused and determined to achieve my goals.
+Sure, if I continue to learn, practice, remain focused, and be determined to achieve my goals.